SavviX/Zlaude/README.md

 #### (This fork has been created for XML users.
 Disable `TagRemoval` in `config.js` by setting value to `false` if you want to use a regular jailbreak.)

-### Slaude is a small server serving as an interface between SillyTavern and Claude on Slack
+### Zlaude is a small server serving as an interface between SillyTavern and Claude on Slack
 This aims to serve as an alternative, but not a replacement, for Spermack.
 If Spermack works fine for you or you like its features there is no reason to use this beyond curiosity.

 Credit to [Barbiariskaa/Spermack](https://github.com/Barbariskaa/Spermack) for the original idea to interface with Claude in Slack in this fashion.

 The main difference to Spermack is in the way the context is sent to Slack.
-Instead of sending messages directly to Claude as DMs, Slaude will instead create threads in the configured Slack channel.
+Instead of sending messages directly to Claude as DMs, Zlaude will instead create threads in the configured Slack channel.
 The entire workflow is:
 - Split the context into multiple parts that each fit into a single Slack message without cutoff
 - Send the first part to the configured channel
 - Send all other parts as replies to the original message